emcmanus12/ai-case-study/README.md

 # Tempus: A Pioneer in AI-Enabled Precision Medicine

 ## Overview and Origin
 Tempus was founded by Groupon co-founder and CEO Eric Lefkofsky in August of 2015 after his wife was diagnosed with Breast Cancer.
-This personal experience led him to explore the use of AI technology to help progress oncological knowledge and develop a platform for patient-specific diagnostics and treatments.
+This personal experience led him to explore the use of AI technology to help progress oncological knowledge and develop platforms for patient-specific diagnostics and treatments.
 Over the course of eight years, Tempus has received around $1.3 billion in funding, mostly through mutually beneficial partnerships with Pfizer, AstraZeneca, and the U.K. biopharma company GSK.

 ## Business Activities
 Tempus’s platform was originally built for oncology, however, they have since expanded their platform uses to neuropsychiatry, cardiology, infectious disease, and radiology.
 Their customers are providers looking for patient-specific treatment options, as well as researchers and scientists looking to gain critical insights across different types of medicine.
 With the help of AI, clinical data, and Tempus platforms, these users can help find common diagnoses, gene profiles, and treatments to better their understanding and patient care.

-A major solution that Tempus offers is its strategic partnership with global healthcare powerhouses such as Pfizer and AstraZeneca, as well as other healthcare institutions and pharmaceutical companies.
+A major solution that Tempus offers is its strategic partnerships with global healthcare powerhouses such as Pfizer and AstraZeneca, as well as other healthcare institutions and pharmaceutical companies.
 By partnering with these massive institutions, they have access to an incredible amount of data to help provide their research and treatment solutions in the medical field.

 ### Their AI technologies include:<br />
 * The Hub: A test and results platform that can be used on desktop or mobile, allowing providers to order, receive, and manage all of their patients' needs with ease.
 This platform uses AI smart reporting via clinical and molecular data from MSK OncoKB and NCCN Guidelines® to help determine treatment options for patients. <br />